finnianr/Eiffel-Loop/doc/Contents.md

-## Kindle Publishing
-Classes for generating Kindle OPF packages from HTML content.
-## Thunderbird Email Export
-Classes to read and export emails from the [Thunderbird email client](https://www.thunderbird.net/) including a class to generate a Kindle book from a folder of chapter emails.
 ## Search Engine
 Classes for parsing search terms and searching a list conforming to `CHAIN [EL_WORD_SEARCHABLE]` using case-insensitive word tokenization.